 The phone is slightly smaller than the Pixel 6, featuring an 6.1-inch OLED display and a refresh rate of 60Hz.
 And it has a similar camera to the Pixel 5A, including a 12.2-megapixel main camera and a 12-megapixel ultrawide camera.
 But by including the Tensor chip, photos can benefit from its Real Tone skin tone feature, Face Unblur, Night Sight for darker photography and the Magic Eraser for removing unwanted elements from a photo.

 Update: Samsung has recently unveiled the Galaxy Z Flip 4, an updated version of its smaller clamshell folding phone with a revised design and beefed-up specs.
-We're yet to give it the full review treatment so we can't say for certain it's a "best" phone for this list, but if you're considering the Z Flip 3 then it's worth holding onto your cash until we've given it a final verdict.
+We're yet to give it the full review treatment so we can't say for certain it's a "best" phone for this list, but if you're considering the Z Flip 3, then it's worth holding onto your cash until we've given it a final verdict.

 If you're someone who prefers smaller, pocket-friendly devices, this is the phone for you.
 The 6.1-inch iPhone 13 Mini is easy to use with one hand and even fits into tight jean pockets.
 Starting at $699, this is the cheapest model in Apple's iPhone 13 lineup.
-While battery life isn't as long as the iPhone 13, this petite Apple iPhone doesn't sacrifice on camera capabilities or processing power.
+While battery life isn't as long as on the iPhone 13, this petite Apple iPhone doesn't sacrifice on camera capabilities or processing power.

 At a whopping price of $2,500, the Sony Xperia Pro isn't for everyone.
 But if you're a photographer or videographer looking for professional-level camera phone features, you can't go wrong.
 The Xperia Pro is essentially four products in one: a phone, a camera monitor, a speedy photo file transfer device, and a 5G machine suitable for broadcasting and livestreaming.